 Woman, 80, who has voted for 40 years

-For more than four decades, Judy Wamunyu, 80, has made it a point to cast her vote at Kiamugumo Primary School polling station in Kirinyaga County to vote.
+For more than four decades, Judy Wamunyu, 80, has made it a point to cast her vote at Kiamugumo Primary School polling station in Kirinyaga County.

 She has never missed an election, even when she was unwell.
 She is always thirsty to see that good leaders are elected to govern the country.